 Today to monitor human activity and interaction requires monitoring the machines that actually delivery the services utilized in such interactions.
 Devices are not just proxies for human action they’re active agents.
 Personal agents don’t yet have a general artificial intelligence that could operate across different task and contexts so it is likely their numbers will keep growing for sometime.

-How we monitor and manage machines and services needs to change and very quickly.
-The big question for application performance monitoring going forward with greater adoption and application of machine learning and artificial intelligence will be the co-operative roles played by both man and machine in this regard.
+How we monitor and manage machines and services need to change and very quickly.
+The big question for application performance monitoring going forward with greater adoption and application of machine learning and artificial intelligence will center around the roles played by both man and machine in this regard.
 Machines will more than likely be used to mine past performance data for behavioral patterns that can predict possible near future outcomes.
-Man on the other hand will oversee such training and the guidance of supervisory machines and their internal mechanisms of observation (perception) and control (action).
+Man, on the other hand, will oversee such training and the guidance of supervisory machines and their internal mechanisms of observation (perception) and control (action).

 Man does not scale in actively managing systems of such scale and complexity.
 This task must be largely delegated to the machines themselves.
 We need to be engineers of self-regulating and self-adaptive systems as well as governors of control and influence at a much higher level of abstraction and manageability.
 There is a proliferation of movable body parts in the systems being built but yet no model of a cognitive and nervous system that would self-regulate and align action to one or more goals.
 A mirrored simulation could very well be the foundational basis for what is needed with every managed process having a “mini-me” mirror instance that survived any crash of the real (and mirrored) process?
 These mirror instances, locally deployed, could themselves project outwards to a more remote mirror instance that acted as a collective “many-me” mirrored world.

 It would seem a tall order for any technology to address so many concerns as depicted above and in a unified way.
 How could one mirror the software execution behavior of hundreds, maybe thousands, of service process within a single simulation process, leaving aside any sort of redundancy for now?
-What of the resource constraints and limits that would imposed on an implementation?
+What of the resource constraints and limits that would be imposed on an implementation?
 CPU?
 Memory?
 Disk?
 Network?
 Code simulated within a mirrored world would consume very little if any CPU in the interval between the processing of begin and end events of an activity (method call) executed in the real world.
 Each event would translate into a push or pop operation on the mirrored thread stack.
 With the chunking of streamed events, in near real-time, makes it possible to apply numerous predictive pipelined optimizations that would be near impractical in the actual application.
 A cost aware instrumentation agent like Satoris, embedded within the real application, would eliminate much of the execution transmission noise thereby reducing the overall processing capacity needs.
-Even with the best software engineering in the world there are limits but these are being pushed higher and higher with the ever increasing capacity of multi-core machines.
-Memory one might think would be a huge challenge to overcome but the simulation is largely mimicking behavior of code execution and not the state referenced and passed around.
-Most of the data a simulation needs is once-off transmitted meta-data describing threads and methods though a simulation like Simz would support transmission of tagged contextual state scoped to a process or thread.
+Even with the best software engineering in the world, there are limits but these are being pushed higher and higher with the ever increasing capacity of multi-core machines.
+Memory one might think would be a huge challenge to overcome but the simulation is largely mimicking the behavior of code execution and not the state referenced and passed around.
+Most of the data a simulation would need be once-off meta-data describing threads and methods.
+A simulation such as Simz would support the transmission of tagged contextual state scoped to a process or thread.
 Whilst Simz has been able to average the transmission size of a single call event down to 2-3 bytes the biggest challenge for huge scale mirroring of a machine world is the network bandwidth.
-Fortunately many companies are rolling out 10G networks within their data-centers along with many of the cloud vendors such as Google who have already done so and are planning even larger data transmission pipes.
+Fortunately, many companies are rolling out 10G networks within their datacenters along with many of the cloud vendors such as Google who have already done so and are planning even larger data transmission pipes.

-Mirrored simulation is not only prime time ready it could well be an industry game changer in the design and development of large scale systems.
+Mirrored simulation is not only prime time ready it could well be an industry game changer in the design and development of large-scale systems.
 And it need not be specific to one language or platform.
 It should be possible to switch-in and switch-out different body parts, microservices, without requiring a new mind and model to be developed for each one in turn.
-At the end of the day both code and language serve to execute and communicate action and intent.
-Action itself can very easily transcend the borders of a runtime imposed by developers.
+At the end of the day, both code and language serve to execute and communicate action and intent.
+Machine action itself can very easily transcend the borders of a runtime imposed by developers.